Paul J. Ellison: Early life

 Ellison was born on July 17, 1940.
 He graduated from The English High School in 1958 and went on to attend Boston University.
 From 1962 to 1963 he served in the United States Marine Corps and was discharged with a hearing disability.
-He was a private.

-In 1966 he completed his courses in history and government at BU and had enough credits to graduate, but could not receive his degree because he owed the school money.
+In 1966, he completed his courses in history and government at BU.
+He had enough credits to graduate, but could not receive his degree because he owed the school money.
 After working as a substitute teacher, Ellison became a provisional teacher in 1967.
 He became a full-time teacher at Boston Technical High School in 1969.

 Political career

 Ellison's first campaign for public office was in 1966 when he ran for a seat in the Massachusetts House of Representatives.
 During the campaign, Ellison promised to be a representative for the Oak Square neighborhood and gave his address as 28 Oak Square Avenue, even though he did not live at that address.
 He also claimed to be a high school teacher when he had worked only one day as a substitute that year.
-In 1967 he ran for a seat on the Boston School Committee and finished fifteenth out of twenty candidates.
+In 1967, he ran for a seat on the Boston School Committee and finished fifteenth out of twenty candidates.

 After unsuccessful campaigns for state representative in 1968 and school committee in 1969, Ellison won his first election in 1971 when was elected to the Boston School Committee.
 After his election to the school committee, Ellison took an unpaid leave of absence as a teacher.
 In January 1972, Ellison was forced to resign as a teacher due to Corporation Counsel Herbert P. Gleason's ruling that Ellison's leave of absence may have violated a law that forbade school committee members from holding positions in the school department.
-On January 3, 1972, Ellison began working as a legislative aide to three state representatives from Boston (Royal L. Bolling, Carter Kimbrel, and Franklin B. Holgate).
+On January 3, 1972, Ellison began working as a legislative aide to three state representatives from Boston (Royal L. Bolling, Carter Kimbrel, and Franklin W. Holgate).
 On January 19, 1972, Speaker David M. Bartley fired Ellison effective January 31 - two months before his trial period was to end.
 According to one Kimbrel, Ellison "was never there".
-Later that year he was hired as a probation officer by Judge Jerome P. Troy.
+Later that year, he was hired as a probation officer by Judge Jerome P. Troy.
 He later served as chief clerk to the Registrar of Probate, James W. Hennigan Jr. In April 1972, Ellison initiated the committee's effort to remove Superintendent William H. Ohrenberger.

 Ellison was reelected in 1973.
-On December 18, 1974, Ellison, John J. Kerrigan, and John J. McDonough, were held in civil contempt by Judge W. Arthur Garrity Jr. after refusing to approve a citywide bussing plan.
+On December 18, 1974, Ellison, John J. Kerrigan, and John J. McDonough, were held in civil contempt by Judge W. Arthur Garrity Jr. after refusing to approve a citywide busing plan.
 The trio was fined $500 a day until they approved the plan.
 Ellison was a candidate for chairman of the board in 1975.
 After a 2–2 tie with John J. McDonough, Kathleen Sullivan cast the deciding vote in favor of McDonough.